Lzgpom/integra-slate/source/includes/_requests.md

-# Requests
+# Request
-The POS and the terminal communicate by requests in the 3cXML protocol, 3cXML abreviated and others.
+The POS and the terminal communicate by requests in the 3cXML protocol, 3cXML abbreviated and 3cXMLPay@Table and 3cXMLPay@Table abbreviated.
 A request is made up by its type and options.

 ## Create Request